Intuit (NASDAQ:INTU) Updates Q4 2021 Earnings Guidance

-Intuit (NASDAQ:INTU) issued an update on its fourth quarter 2021 earnings guidance on Tuesday morning.
-The company provided EPS guidance of 1.550-1.600 for the period, compared to the Thomson Reuters consensus EPS estimate of $0.340.
+Intuit (NASDAQ:INTU) updated its fourth quarter 2021 earnings guidance on Tuesday.
+The company provided earnings per share guidance of 1.550-1.600 for the period, compared to the Thomson Reuters consensus earnings per share estimate of $0.340.
 The company issued revenue guidance of $2.29 billion-$2.32 billion, compared to the consensus revenue estimate of $1.77 billion.Intuit also updated its FY 2021 guidance to 9.320-9.370 EPS.

-Several analysts recently weighed in on the stock.
-Mizuho boosted their price objective on shares of Intuit from $450.00 to $500.00 and gave the stock a buy rating in a research note on Wednesday.
-Evercore ISI raised shares of Intuit from an in-line rating to an outperform rating and set a $500.00 price objective on the stock in a research note on Monday, March 1st.
-Morgan Stanley upped their price target on shares of Intuit from $470.00 to $511.00 and gave the company an overweight rating in a research report on Wednesday.
-Citigroup upped their price objective on shares of Intuit from $383.00 to $411.00 and gave the company a neutral rating in a report on Friday, February 12th.
-Finally, Wolfe Research initiated coverage on shares of Intuit in a report on Wednesday, April 28th.
-They set an outperform rating and a $475.00 price objective on the stock.
-Six investment analysts have rated the stock with a hold rating and eighteen have assigned a buy rating to the company.
-Intuit has an average rating of Buy and an average target price of $462.08.
+A number of brokerages have recently issued reports on INTU.
+BNP Paribas upgraded Intuit from an underperform rating to a neutral rating and set a $470.00 price target on the stock in a report on Thursday, May 27th.
+Oppenheimer reiterated a buy rating and issued a $474.00 price target on shares of Intuit in a report on Wednesday, May 26th.
+Mizuho lifted their price target on Intuit from $450.00 to $500.00 and gave the company a buy rating in a report on Wednesday, May 26th.
+Evercore ISI upgraded Intuit from an in-line rating to an outperform rating and set a $500.00 price target on the stock in a report on Tuesday, February 23rd.
+Finally, UBS Group lifted their price target on Intuit from $375.00 to $407.00 and gave the company a neutral rating in a report on Wednesday, February 24th.
+Five research analysts have rated the stock with a hold rating, eighteen have issued a buy rating and one has assigned a strong buy rating to the stock.
+The stock currently has an average rating of Buy and a consensus price target of $465.71.

-The company also recently announced a quarterly dividend, which will be paid on Monday, July 19th.
-Shareholders of record on Monday, July 12th will be paid a $0.59 dividend.
-This represents a $2.36 annualized dividend and a yield of 0.54%.
-The ex-dividend date is Friday, July 9th.
-Intuit’s dividend payout ratio is presently 35.98%.
+The business also recently disclosed a quarterly dividend, which will be paid on Monday, July 19th.
+Shareholders of record on Monday, July 12th will be paid a dividend of $0.59 per share.
+The ex-dividend date of this dividend is Friday, July 9th.
+This represents a $2.36 dividend on an annualized basis and a dividend yield of 0.54%.
+Intuit’s payout ratio is currently 35.98%.

-In other Intuit news, CFO Michelle M. Clatterbuck sold 2,253 shares of the stock in a transaction that occurred on Tuesday, March 2nd.
-The shares were sold at an average price of $403.51, for a total value of $909,108.03.
-Following the sale, the chief financial officer now directly owns 4,293 shares in the company, valued at approximately $1,732,268.43.
-The transaction was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
-Corporate insiders own 3.38% of the company’s stock.
+In other Intuit news, Chairman Brad D. Smith sold 163,061 shares of Intuit stock in a transaction dated Thursday, May 27th.
+The stock was sold at an average price of $431.50, for a total transaction of $70,360,821.50.
+Following the completion of the transaction, the chairman now owns 517,568 shares in the company, valued at approximately $223,330,592.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
+Also, EVP James Alexander Chriss sold 437 shares of Intuit stock in a transaction dated Thursday, May 27th.
+The shares were sold at an average price of $436.21, for a total value of $190,623.77.
+Following the transaction, the executive vice president now owns 627 shares of the company’s stock, valued at approximately $273,503.67.
+The disclosure for this sale can be found here.
+Insiders have sold a total of 168,912 shares of company stock valued at $72,890,386 in the last quarter.
+Company insiders own 3.38% of the company’s stock.

 About Intuit